top of page

 Submission Notes:

 1. We are not looking for songs about the issue we're raising money for/supporting.
 This is an opportunity to share your music while supporting a good cause but the two are not otherwise connected.
+You may only submit ONE SONG.
+If you submit multiple songs I'll listen to the first and ignore/delete the rest.

 3. Please share how much you donated (please donate a minimum of $10), either in the screenshot or in the submission message box when you upload.
 How much you donate has nothing to do with whether or not your song will be played in the listening session and while of course generosity is encouraged, I understand that as a musician/human in this economy, you may be tight on cash.
 You will not be penalized for donating a smaller amount.
 It's just nice to be able to tell the music supervisor how much we all raised.